hetalang/heta-compiler/SECURITY.md

 4. **Resolution**: If the issue is confirmed, we will:
    - Develop and test a fix.
    - Provide a timeline for the release of the fix.
-   - Credit you (if desired) for reporting the vulnerability.

 5. **Follow-Up**: If your report is not accepted as a valid vulnerability, we will provide an explanation.